 Access to healthcare is no longer bound by the limitations of one-on-one interactions, and as virtual health reaches mass adoption, organizations should continue to provide an outstanding patient experience even from a distance.

-The boom of virtual health solutions amid COVID-19
+The boom of virtual solutions for healthcare amid COVID-19

 Virtual health solutions were not widely accepted by most physicians prior to COVID-19.
 The majority considered them impersonal, restrained, and limited.
 Everything changed amid the pandemic and the shift to the virtual has been imminent.
 Fueled by necessity and regulatory flexibility, the global health crisis created, compelled the healthcare industry to shift mindsets, and embrace technology to keep business on the floating line.